 Nilou is a recent Chicago transplant from Los Angeles and is an Earth and Planetary Science PhD student at Northwestern University.
 Throughout college Nilou spent much of her free time volunteering at the local elementary school as a teacher's assistant.
 She also spent a year after college tutoring math and working as a research chemist.
 These experiences further developed her love of learning.
 Nilou hopes to continue inspiring students to succeed and pursue their dreams.

 In her free time, Nilou enjoys playing sports, trying new ethnic foods, and exploring her new hometown of Chicago.
-She also loves babysitting and hanging with her Bernese godson, Yoshi.

 University of California, Santa Barbara